Using Room Dividers to Carve Out Your Personal Sanctuary

 There’s something special about having a dedicated reading space, isn’t there?
 Even if it’s just a comfy chair tucked behind a divider with a good lamp and a little side table for your tea.

-I once created one using an old lace curtain panel (cost me about £12) hung from a tension rod.
+I once created one using an old lace curtain an hung it from a Black Tension rod.
 It weren’t fancy but it created this lovely dreamy separation that made the corner feel like a secret hideaway.
-Added a second-hand armchair in a gorgeous purple fabric and I were sorted.
+Added a second-hand armchair in a gorgeous fabric and I were sorted.

 The key with reading nooks is making them feel cosy and separate from the rest of the house.
 A divider even a simple one can make all the difference between “a chair in the corner” and “your special reading spot.”

-I love the three-panel design in a natural wood finish.
-Some can cost as little as £45 and can make your home feel instantly different.
+I love the Three-panel design in a natural wood finish, cream or dark brown- cost as little as £40 and can make your home feel instantly different.

 Practical Divider Solutions for Real Home Challenges